Rescuers scramble in Turkey, Syria after quake kills 3,400

 Tens of thousands who were left homeless in Turkey and Syria faced a night in the cold.
 In the Turkish city of Gaziantep, a provincial capital about 33 kilometers (20 miles) from the epicenter, people took refuge in shopping malls, stadiums, mosques and community centers.
 Turkish President Recep Tayyip Erdogan declared seven days of national mourning.

+U.S. President Joe Biden called Erdogan to express condolences and offer assistance to the NATO ally.
+The White House said it was sending search-and-rescue teams to support Turkey’s efforts.

-The quake, which was centered on Turkey’s southeastern province of Kahramanmaras, sent residents of Damascus and Beirut rushing into the street and was felt as far away as Cairo.
+The quake, which was centered in Turkey’s southeastern province of Kahramanmaras, sent residents of Damascus and Beirut rushing into the street and was felt as far away as Cairo.

-Strained medical centers quickly filled with the injured, rescue workers said.
+Strained medical centers quickly filled with injured people, rescue workers said.
 Some facilities had to be emptied, including a maternity hospital, according to the SAMS medical organization.

 More than 7,800 people were rescued across 10 provinces, according to Orhan Tatar, an official with Turkey’s disaster management authority.